MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

   - `Matrix_Multiplication_With_CPU_And_Memory`: A CLion project for monitoring memory usage, CPU consumption, and execution time.

 - **Rust**:
   - Structured similarly to the C++ folder, but with Rust-specific code adaptations.
+Additionally, and very importantly, there is an extra folder which contains a compressed file of all the Rust files.
+This decision was made due to the large size of the files in the `target folders`.

 - **Java**:
   - `shared_folder`: Functions similarly to the shared folder in C++.